The Saint Bernard was once a hospice dog but is now a giant companion

 The giant dog has a massive head and can be quite tall.
 When

 are very prized.
-Because of the sheer size of the breed it is important to
+Because of the sheer size of the breed, it's important to

-teach it not to jump up on people from the time it’s a puppy.
-Due to the gentle
+teach it not to jump up on people as a puppy.
+The gentle

-and calm nature of the breed it can do well in apartment settings despite its
+and calm nature of the breed means it can do well in apartment settings, despite its

 size.
-In order for it to live comfortably in an apartment it needs physical
+In order to live comfortably in an apartment, it needs physical

-activity, mental stimulation and affection and discipline with its family.
+activity, mental stimulation, affection, and discipline with its family.

 These dogs are loyal and eager to please.
 They are highly trainable and very

-is very calm and submissive during training.
+is calm and submissive during training.
 Saint Bernard’s are generally very

 quiet and rarely bark unless they deem it absolutely necessary.